causeforce/OCI/README.md

 You may also contact the development team at CauseForce for further help.

-## Author & Coding Ninja:
+## Developed By:
 Moe Quraishi (mquraishi@causeforce.com)

+For more information about CauseForce visit http://www.causeforce.com/

-For more information visit http://www.conquercancer.ca
+For more information about "The Ride" visit http://www.conquercancer.ca